Physical Yukawa Couplings in Heterotic String Compactifications: Machine learning harmonic representatives

 Note that the Ricci-flat metric $g_t$ does double duty in the case of the standard embedding as it naturally induces a metric on $\Omega^{0,1}(T_{X_t})$.
 To find harmonic bundle-valued representatives for a general holomorphic vector bundle $V$ using the objective~\eqref{eq:harmonicLoss}, one must compute the Hermitian metric on the fibres of $V$ in addition to the metric $g_t$.

 As an example, we consider the mirror $\tilde{X}$ of $X = \mathbb{P}^5[3,3]$, described in Section~\ref{sec:mirrorP533}, paramet\-ri\-zed by the complex structure parameter $\psi$.
 We first find explicit harmonic representatives of the Kodaira--Spencer class $[\overline{\partial}\xi]$ via the objective~\eqref{eq:harmonicLoss} using a standard fully connected neural network with four layers with intermediate dimensions $[64,32,32,48]$ and the Gaussian error linear unit activation function.
 We used the Adam optimization algorithm with a learning rate of $10^{-4}$ in all experiments.
 We empirically observed that the results were insensitive to the choice of hyperparameters considered.
 We subsequently compute the Weil--Petersson metric $g_{\psi \overline{\psi}}$ on an independent validation set consisting of 250,000 fibre points for each point in moduli space.
-We plot $g_{\psi \overline{\psi}}$ obtained using the intersection pairing valid for harmonic representatives~\eqref{eq:dOmegaResultHarmonic}, together with the numerical values obtained for general representatives by the Kodaira--Spencer approach, as well as the exact period computation across discrete points in complex moduli space.
+In Figure~\ref{fig:eta}, we plot $g_{\psi \overline{\psi}}$ obtained using the intersection pairing valid for harmonic representatives~\eqref{eq:dOmegaResultHarmonic}, together with the numerical values obtained for general representatives by the Kodaira--Spencer approach, as well as the exact period computation across discrete points in complex moduli space.
+The evolution of the loss function \eqref{eq:harmonicLoss} throughout the training is shown on Figure~\ref{fig:P533HarmonicLoss} for the benchmark points $\psi=0.2\,,0.45\,,1.05$.